 “Based on federal guidelines, subsidies will be available starting in January to individuals earning up to almost $75,000 a year and families of four earning as much as $154,500.
 The subsidies to purchase health insurance will be highest for those who earn the least, with the lowest earners eligible for enough financial assistance to pay their entire monthly premiums.”

 However, in typical treatment by news media, they don’t tell you the details.
 Subsidies will be available.
 How much can people expect?
-If you want to know how the new California state subsidies really work, you have to come to my blog. 🙂
+If you want to know how the California state subsidies really work, you have to come to my blog. 🙂

 Before you get too excited, please note: